jdtautiva/website/_projects/1_project.md

 ---
 ## About the Project
 The GLOBE 2020 Research Project extends more than two decades of collaborative research on Global Leadership and Organizational Behavior Effectiveness (GLOBE).

 Initially launched in the 1990s, GLOBE became one of the most comprehensive cross-cultural studies ever conducted in the social sciences, involving over **200 researchers across 62 societies**.
-It examined how societal culture shapes **leadership expectations, values, and organizational practices**.
+It examined how societal culture shapes **leadership expectations, values, and organizational practices.

-In this new phase—**GLOBE 2020**—the project builds upon its rich legacy to explore how leadership and cultural dynamics evolve in an **increasingly globalized, interconnected, and technologically driven world.
+In this new phase—GLOBE 2020—the project builds upon its rich legacy to explore how leadership and cultural dynamics evolve in an **increasingly globalized, interconnected, and technologically driven world.

 ---
 ## Research Leadership